zesk/build/docs/tools/git.md

 ### `gitEnsureSafeDirectory` - When running git operations on a deployment host, at times

-When running git operations on a deployment host, at times it's necessary to add the current directory (or a directory) to the git `safe.directory` directive.
+When running git operations on a deployment host, at times it\'s necessary to add the current directory (or a directory) to the git `safe.directory` directive.

-This adds the directory passed to that directory in the local user's environment
+This adds the directory passed to that directory in the local user\'s environment

 #### Usage